nerdnik/PyCliqueTop_2023/README.md

 Persisent homology (previously computed using Perseus) is now computed using the python package Ripser.

-Computes Betti curves from similarity (ex. correlation) or dissimilarity (ex. distance) matrices.
+Computes Betti curves of clique complexs from similarity (ex. correlation) or dissimilarity (ex. distance) matrices.
 The main functions are:

 * compute_betti_curves()